sitrafund/polis-sitra/README.md

 3. Rebase the sitra branch onto that commit, correcting any conflicts that may arise (development work: ideally the rebase goes through without conflicts, but depending on upstream changes, this may require rewriting the modifications.)
 4. Test for regressions
 5. Write the branch origin commit ID into the `patches/fork` file
+6. Run `scripts/export-polis-patches.sh` to re-export the branch and commit the changed patches

+To **upgrade DF-participation**, do the following steps:

+1. Apply patches to the current df-participation repo
+2. Fetch changes from origin and choose the commit you wish to use as the new fork point
+3. Rebase the sitra branch onto that commit, correcting any conflicts that may arise (development work: ideally the rebase goes through without conflicts, but depending on upstream changes, this may require rewriting the modifications.)
+4. Test for regressions
+5. Write the branch origin commit ID into the `df-participation-patches/fork` file
-6. Run `scripts/export-patches.sh` to re-export the branch and commit the changed patches
+6. Run `scripts/export-df-participation-patches.sh` to re-export the branch and commit the changed patches

 ## Docker Compose